EvilFlowersCatalog/evilflowers-importer/README.md

 ### How Progress Tracking Works

-1. As each book directory is processed, the application saves the extracted metadata to a `progress.parquet` file in the output directory.
+1. As each book directory is processed, the application saves the extracted metadata to a `progress.json` file in the output directory.
 2. If the script is interrupted (e.g., by a power outage, system crash, or manual termination), you can run it again with the same input and output directories.
-3. The application will automatically detect the `progress.parquet` file, load the previously processed directories, and continue with the remaining ones.
+3. The application will automatically detect the `progress.json` file, load the previously processed directories, and continue with the remaining ones.
 4. The final output files (`index.parquet` and `index.csv`) are still created at the end of the process, containing metadata for all books.

 ### Command-Line Options